 Further afield: Before you head off into the jungle, take a day to visit Encontro das Águas (meaning ‘The meeting of waters’).
 Just 20km (12 miles) downriver from Manaus, this is where the dark water of the Rio Negro meets the light water of the Rio Solimões.
 Because of differences in flow and temperature, they don’t mix for several kilometres, but flow side by side instead.

 Insider tip: If you’re there during the months of December to May, don’t be put off by the rain – this is the best weather to see the city’s many waterfalls in.

 It’s all about the beaches, bars and buggy rides in sunny Natal.
 The city is surrounded by huge sand dunes, up to 9m (30ft) tall – careering over one of these on a dune buggy is an essential part of any adrenaline junkie’s visit.
 Those who prefer lying on sand rather than bouncing over it will love relaxing at the clean and quiet beaches of the Rio Grande do Norte.
 There are also plenty of sports on offer here – the surfing is great and kite-surfing is very popular among the locals too.
 Spend your nights in the friendly restaurants and bars of Alto de Ponta Negra, which really get going after midnight.

 Further afield: Visit Maracajau, which is known as the ‘Brazilian Caribbean’.
 The diving is eye-popping here, with a deep reef formation and tropical fish to marvel at.

 Insider tip: Try your hand at sandboarding, which is effectively snowboarding down a sand dune.
 It might take a few goes to get the hang of, but you’ll quickly be whizzing down the slopes.

-If you’re looking for more amazing destinations, why not have a look at:
+If you’re looking for more amazing destinations, have a look at: